 Intead’s got you covered.
 We’re here to consult about whether you should be making community college partnerships a bigger part of your international recruitment plan and how to work this channel into your larger student recruitment channel.
 Drop us a line: email@example.com.

-Following our presentation at the TABS Global Symposium, we'll talk more about US private high schools as another valuable recruitment channel.
+Following our presentation at the TABS Global Symposium on April 30, 2019, we'll talk more about US private high schools as another valuable recruitment channel.
 Our Intead Plus members have access to the webinar we did with Michael Shaver from TABS last year.
 So much great data and planning advice right there.